26 Oct A Beginner’s Guide to Restoring a Historic Home

 Fixing Electrical and Plumbing Issues

-When restoring old Victorian homes or other historic properties, you will most likely encounter some electrical and plumbing issues during your renovation project.
-Although this can extend the length of your restoration timeline, these common problems can allow you to install modern lighting, wires and pipes to keep your home functioning and safe for several more decades.
+When restoring old Victorian homes or other historic properties, you will most likely encounter electrical and plumbing issues during your renovation project.
+Although this can extend the length of your restoration timeline, these common problems can allow you to install modern lighting, wires, and pipes to keep your home functioning and safe for several more decades.

 Signs of electrical issues in the house include: